josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🧭_attractor_map_suppression_contract.md

 I'm generally extremely gutted about it all today, although we can really put that one to algorithmically modulated dopamine suppression and working too much on day 5.

+I also quite like to watch what the "genAI" gets up to.

+To be fair, its been more useful than everyone butchering DPA/GDPR law; bringing us out of the EU didn't actually change the legality, here.
+Nothing about enforcement ought to have changed.

+*Ought* to.

+So because of the constellation of events, I'd love to see how the spend on microniching and BI pre-2016 referendum performs in FOIAs.

+One would be suprised where certain things show up, and in whose budgets.

 ---

 ```mermaid